Ashipka/bicycle-insurance-service/README.md

 # Swagger generated server

-Spring Boot application for brokers, who will sell policies for bicycle.
+Spring Boot application for brokers, who will sell policies for bicycles.

 ## Overview